 Be cautious about overestimating the strength of the tree.
 Take your time and check if its branches can hold your weight.
 And don’t climb trees with missing barks, weird shapes, and those that are bending.

-For whatever reason, you climb a tree learn how to climb a tree without spikes.
-Take your time and read the above instructions.
-Through it the trees around you will grow strong and healthy without interference.
-But don't forget to take precautions while climbing a tree to avoid accidents.
-Remember you can also climb a tree without climbing sticks or any equipment.
+For whatever reason, you need to climb a tree without spikes, take your time and read the above instructions.
+Through it, the trees around you will grow strong and healthy without interference.